Go round the roundabout…

 Other ways to improve your situation

-It is also useful to look into other ways to improve your finances , such as selling assets, paying less interest, reducing your expenses and increasing your income.
+There are other ways to improve your finances , such as selling assets, paying less interest, reducing your expenses and increasing your income.
 If you can make a big enough change to your situation, then you may be able to snowball and not need a DMP or insolvency at all!

 Debt consolidation may be possible if you are going to be Snowballing your debts.
 It can sound appealing but may be difficult in practice to be offered a large enough loan at a good rate of interest.